luca-pellegrini/luca-pellegrini/README.md

 - I’m currently learning Python, C++, and Bash scripting
 - I'm a Free and Open Source Software enthusiast
-- I run Debian and Linux Mint btw 😁
+- I run Debian GNU/Linux btw 😁

 <!--
 **luca-pellegrini/luca-pellegrini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.